baosystems/dish2/README.md

 <pre>npm install dish2 -g</pre>

+The -g (global) option will ensure that you can enable the available commands anywhere from your command line.
 You can view the details on the NPM package page on [npmjs.com/package/dish2](https://www.npmjs.com/package/dish2).

 ### Configuration